Taiwo-Rachael/Breast-Cancer-Dataset-Analysis/README.md

 # 📊 📈 📉 Introduction

 Breast cancer is one of the most prevalent cancers affecting women worldwide.
-Early detection and accurate diagnosis are crucial for effective treatment and improved patient outcomes.This project shows the analysis of a breast cancer dataset which was sourced from kaggle, drawing insights from the morphological characteristics of the cells and their implication on the growth behaviour.
+Early detection and accurate diagnosis are crucial for effective treatment and improved patient outcomes.
+This project shows the analysis of a breast cancer dataset which was sourced from kaggle, drawing insights from the morphological characteristics of the cells and their implication on the growth behaviour.
+This project also involved training a Machine Learning model to classify cancer cells in patients into Malignant and Benign.
+Correctly classifying cancer cells

 # Data Cleaning